 In Student Services you will find friendly, welcome and positive help whatever your enquiry is.
 Our Student Services team provides a range of services and information for students.

-The Student Services’ office is found in the main Reception area of the Copper Box.
+The Student Services’ office is found opposite the main Reception area of the Copper Box.

 The student services team provide the following services and information which are available to all students: